Billionaire Profile

 Philanthropy

-Breyer is involved in various philanthropic initiatives, supporting education and the arts.
-He is a trustee of the Metropolitan Museum of Art and the San Francisco Museum of Modern Art.
-Additionally, in 2025 Breyer Capital partnered with Harvard Medical School's Department of Biomedical Informatics to support AI-driven precision medicine.
+Jim Breyer is involved in philanthropy through Breyer Capital, with a commitment to making a difference.
+He is a Trustee of the Metropolitan Museum of Art and the San Francisco Museum of Modern Art.
+In 2025, Breyer Capital invested in Harvard Medical School's Artificial Intelligence in Medicine (AIM) PhD program.

 Career Milestones